 Then, if the type attribute of the first operand is the letter F, the next statement processed by the assembler is the statement named by sequence symbol .FTYPE.
-The value of &TYPE retains its initial null character value because the SETC instruction is not processed.
+The value of STYPE retains its initial null character value because the SETC instruction is not processed.
 Since .FTYPE names an ANOP instruction, the next statement processed by the assembler is statement 4, the statement following the ANOP instruction.
+The intersection of a column and a row indicates whether an element can be used in an instruction, and if so, in what fields of the instruction the element can be used.
+For example, the intersection of the first row and the first column of the chart indicates that symbolic parameters can be used in the operand field of SETA instructions.